sauveerk/projects/Cloudfront-S3-Resume.md

 - Instead of default domain name provided by AWS, I have configured a custom domain in Route 53.

-- AWS services used - S3, Cloudfront, ACM, ACM.
+- AWS services used - S3, Cloudfront, ACM, Route 53.

 ![alt text](Images/cf-custom-website.png)